 Class Writer / Director / Instructor

-Ministrants.com provides digital resources for healing, hope and harmony.
-Dedicated to the premise that all who are called, are called to be healers, we aim to help spiritual leaders be more effective healers – whether as social entrepreneurs or servant leaders advocating on behalf of the easily marginalized, forgotten and left behind.
-Our offerings are inspired by Jesus’ admonitions regarding loving kindness, radical solidarity, open-armed kinship and non-judgmental servant leadership.
-A division of Elfenworks Productions, LLC, “Beyond Film & Music,” at www.elfenworksproductions.com.
+NHM Ministrants provides digital resources for healing, hope and harmony.
+Dedicated to the premise that “all who are called, are called to be healers,” our offerings are inspired by Jesus’ admonitions regarding loving kindness, radical solidarity, open-armed kinship and non-judgmental servant leadership.
+Looking to the wisdom of the physician healer tradition, including The Hippocratic Oath, we move beyond “first, do no harm,” to take an active, interventionist approach, empowering all who ask, simply, “How can I help?”
+A division of Elfenworks Productions, LLC, “Beyond Film & Music.”
+Online at www.ministrants.com.

-Course Instructor, Rev. Dr. Lauren Speeth completed her religious training at Stanford University Hospital and Clinics, in an interfaith chaplaincy Clinical Pastoral Education program.
-Prior to this, she earned her DMin from BGU Seattle after earning her BA at Mills College, her MBA at St. Mary’s, and her DBA at GGU.
-Rev. Speeth is the author of several books, including Intelligence & Compassion in Action (social entrepreneurship), Tracks of Hope (addressing poverty and inequality in the USA), and eMinistry, as well as various music and film releases.
+Course Instructor, Rev. Dr. Lauren Speeth completed her religious training at Stanford University Hospital and Clinics, in an interfaith chaplaincy Clinical Pastoral Education program she attended after earning her DMin at BGU Seattle with distinction as a Raymond Bakke Scholar.
+Speeth also holds a BA from Mills College, an MBA from Saint Mary’s College, and a DBA from Golden Gate University, and several other certifications.
+She is an award-winning filmmaker and author on a wide variety of topics.
 Every day, she and her colleagues leverage high-tech experience and a gift for storytelling to foster creative solutions that advance pro-social change, on the cutting edge of hope.